London Underground 2024 Stock: Siemens 'InspiroLondon'

 The trains are 6.2 m longer than existing Piccadilly line trains (over body ends), and are composed of nine cars instead of six.
-The new trains consist of two driver-motor cars on each end, a key motor car in the centre, and four shorter intermediate cars with bogies placed between each motor car.
+The new trains consist of two driver-motor cars on each end, a key motor car in the centre, and four shorter intermediate cars, with bogies placed between each motor car.
 This design means that the train only has ten bogies instead of the twelve on a 1973 Stock train, giving space underneath the train to install equipment such as air conditioning.
 Siemens said the design was inspired by articulated trams.
 There are four wheelchair spaces in each train.

-Each door has an LED light strip, turning green when the doors open and red when they close.
+Each door has an LED light strip, turning green when the doors open and flashing red when they close.
 The trains are fitted with solid stick wheel flange lubricators and sanding systems.
 Seats are covered with a new moquette designed by TfL, named Holden, inspired by the station architecture of Charles Holden.

 Delivery

 Initially, deliveries were to begin in 2023 and entry into service was to begin in 2024, giving the rolling stock the name of the 2024 Tube Stock.
 By March 2021, the delivery schedule had slipped: the trains were then expected to enter service on the Piccadilly line in 2025, followed by improvements to stations and service levels in 2027.

 Testing of the first train commenced at the Siemens Wegberg-Wildenrath Test and Validation Centre in Germany in mid-2023.
 A climate chamber was used to assess performance in different weather conditions, including temperatures from -15 to 40 °C, a solar load of 600 W/m^{2}, ice, and wind speeds of up to 100 km/h, using a three-car formation.

 The first train was delivered on the morning of 15 October 2024, having travelled from Germany via the Channel Tunnel.
 Testing in London was scheduled to begin in late 2024, with entry into service planned for the end of 2025.
 In June 2025, TfL announced that the trains would not enter service until the "second half of 2026", with The London Standard reporting that the delay was caused by "unexpected difficulties" when testing the train on London Underground tracks compared with the test track in Austria.
-TfL noted that all 94 trains would be in service “18 to 20 months” after the first train enters service.
+TfL noted that all 94 trains would be in service "18 to 20 months" after the first train enters service.

 In July 2025, TfL confirmed that the trains will be known as "2024 Tube Stock".

+In February 2026, the rollout of the trains was delayed for a second time to a point between December 2026 and June 2027, while the project's cost was announced to have increased by £409 million to £3.4 billion.